kanga004/project1/Terminal.md

 to upload to github

 - git commit -am "some message"
-- hit push origin master
+- git push origin master